 The SFPUC’s Non-Potable Water Program allows for the collection, treatment, and reuse of rainwater, stormwater, graywater, and blackwater at a building-or district-scale.
 One of the first buildings in the nation with onsite treatment of blackwater, the SFPUC continues to conduct research, monitoring, and public outreach and education.
 Adopting the SFOneWater vision and looking to the future SFPUC is leading a research project to add advanced treatment and monitoring onto that system to treat the water to potable standards and to test the feasibility of purified water for San Francisco.

 - One of the first buildings in the nation with onsite treatment of gray and black water to be recycled for toilet-flushing.
-It was the first in California and launched the first system to be permitted under the Non-potable Program in San Francisco.
+It was the first in California and the first system to be permitted under the Non-potable Program in San Francisco.

 - The system is responsible for recycling approximately 5,000 gallons of water per weekday.